- Each team must have a minimum of 4 but may have a maximum of 9 players on its roster (not including goalies).

 - Each game may be started and finished with a minimum of 3 players plus 1 goalie (below 3 players and 1 goalie will result in an automatic forfeit).

-- Team captains must individually sign the score sheet before each game (only applicable for Midget division and higher).
+- Team captains must individually sign the score sheet before each game (only applicable for adult divisions).

 - A team may decide to play without a goalie (pull their goalie) at any time during the game.
 Pulling a goalie will give them the opportunity to play with a fourth player.

 - Games and periods will begin with a face-off.

 - Younger levels will substitute after 2 minutes of play (sound of the buzzer or referee’s whistle).
 Older levels will substitute during play (change on the fly).
 Goaltenders may not be changed during a game.
 The only exception to changing a goaltender is due to injury.
 The injured goaltender would not be able to re-enter the game as a player.

 - Hand passes are not permitted.

 - When a goalie covers the ball, the goalies team will have 5 seconds to make a play.
 Opposing team will need to give the goalies team a minimum of 3 meters of space to make their play.

 - When a ball leaves play, the re-start of play will be the nearest location from where the ball initially went out of play.
 The last player/goalie to have touched the ball will need to give the other team 3 meters of space.
 He/she also needs to wait 5 seconds to apply pressure.
 Goals can be scored directly from the start of play.
 There is no mandatory pass required (i.e. he/she could shoot and score).
 Benches and chairs may or may not be considered in play depending on the discretion of the referees but will remain consistent from start to finish.